xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/synchronization-acquireaccesstoken-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new AcquireAccessTokenPostRequestBody {
+var requestBody = new Microsoft.Graph.Beta.Applications.Item.Synchronization.AcquireAccessToken.AcquireAccessTokenPostRequestBody
+{
 	Credentials = new List<SynchronizationSecretKeyStringValuePair>
 	{